Splurging on Spain: How to Spend Two Luxurious Weeks Exploring España

 If tales of Spain’s landscapes, cities, cuisine, nightlife, history, architecture, music, and people aren’t enough, one of the best things about traveling the country is that it can be done on any budget, no matter how large or small.
 Bargain hostels and €0.80 cañas of beer will keep even the stingiest of backpackers delighted, but those with a penchant for luxury can also really splurge and enjoy Spain’s finer pleasures.
 If you count yourself among the second group, or if you’re looking to truly treat yourself on your next España experience, may I humbly suggest Luxury Escapes’ 13-day luxury small-group tour.

-I’ve said it before, and I’ll say it again: you could spend years traveling around Spain and still have loads left on your bucket list.
+I’ve said it before, and I’ll say it again: you could spend years discovering the best places to see in Spain and still have loads left on your bucket list.
 But if you’re looking for an introduction to the best that Spain has to offer, two weeks will allow you to hit up many of the country’s highlights.
 This tour kicks off in Barcelona and ends in Madrid, paying a visit to Valencia, Albufera Lake, Sagunto, Granada, Córdoba, Sevilla, Jerez, Cádiz, Ávila, Segovia, and Toledo on the way.
 It’s a whirlwind ride, but you wouldn’t want to miss any of these spots on a trip to Spain.

 Each of those cities is overbrimming with amazing things to do and see, and the tour includes the best attractions and activities in each.
 Admire the architecture of Granada’s Alhambra, Sevilla’s Alcázar, Córdoba’s Mezquita, and Barcelona’s Sagrada Familia.
 Taste sherry where it originated, Jerez, and enjoy authentic Sevilla flamenco.
 Hop on a boat and cruise around Albufera Lake while spotting birds and wildlife.
 Dine on tapas and paella and learn about the significance of olive oil production in Spain.
 Get lost in some of the world’s most beautiful cities (okay, I may be biased).